Go on to Part Two

 Feb.
 12 Winchester, England King Alfred’s College - John Stripe Theatre

 This gig was arranged by a boyhood friend of Ray Shulman’s named Rick Fudge who was attending this teaching college at the time and who was thanked from the stage during the band’s introduction.
 An existing tape of the concert, recorded by a member of the road crew, is the earliest known live Gentle Giant recording.
 It includes the only known live recordings of Hometown Special, City Hermit, Isn't It Quiet and Cold? and Peel Off the Paint, all of which disappeared from their setlist shortly afterwards.
 The tape remained in the possession of a band member and, for years, the possibility was floated that the band would someday release it officially.
 In 2009, they finally did under the simple title KING ALFRED’S COLLEGE.
 In 2019, it was remastered and again included in the massive 30-CD boxset UNBURIED TREASURE, issued by Snapper Music.
 Some band members had originally remembered this to be from the band's fifth gig in 1970.
 However, they were incorrect.
 On the recording, Derek mentions that the first album had been released "seven weeks ago" and they had just been in the studio recording Plain Truth as their first recording for their second album.
 This places the gig in the first half of February 1971.
 Final confirmation of the date can be found in the Feb.
 6, 1971 issue of New Musical Express which includes an announcement that Giant were scheduled to play at “Winchester College Theatre (February 12)”.
 Curiously, Derek also mentions on the recording that Plain Truth was to be included as a bonus track on an upcoming U.S. release of their first album, an event that did not come to pass.
 On this night, the band played to a "packed house", as Derek described it, also claiming that to be "unusual" for the band's college gigs at the time.
 John Stripe Theatre was a small to medium sized facility with a few hundred tiered seats.
-As it turns out, Rick Fudge arranged at least one return engagement to this same college on March 4, 1973, shortly after Phil Shulman had left the band.
+As it turns out, Rick Fudge arranged a return engagement to this same college on March 4, 1973, shortly after Phil Shulman had left the band.

 Feb.
 18 London, England NEL Polytechnic